Hopefully these quick and easy tips will help you in the New Year. If you think I’ve missed something, comment below and let me know!

 4. Talk to Your Boss About Your Goals

 So you have them written down but if you don’t express your plans to your Boss how will they know the effort you’re putting in?
 This will also allow them to possibly help you find opportunities in which you can accomplish your goals because you have put a bug in their ear.

 I’m sure you have a pair of works shoes or work pants that are so worn down you wouldn’t dare wear them out with your girlfriends.
 So why are you wearing them to work?
 Go through your closet and toss out those old items that you have worn time and time again and pick up a few new pieces.
 This not only spruce up your work gear, but will also make you feel good to have some nice new pieces.

 6. De-Clutter Your Work Space

 Nothing is worse than having a messy work area.
 You may still have some items lingering from the holidays as well whether its gifts from coworkers or holiday treats that people made.
 Either way, do a New Year de-clutter and get rid of all that old paperwork and miscellaneous items from last year so you can start the year right!
+If you want to sell some items that you know you’ll get money for, then list them on sites alike to LeoList or sell them in a yard sale.
 While you’re at it, de-cluttering your home could be something worth doing too.
 I know it does sound time consuming, but think about all the space you can free up when you get rid of the things you don’t need.
 With facilities such as Holloway storage units available, there shouldn’t be any reasons as to why the majority of things cannot be put into storage, until you are ready to look through it all.

 7. Archive/Delete Old/Unnecessary Emails